 Local members in Penistone and Stocksbridge selected Marie Tidball as their next candidate.
 Tidball has served on Oxford council since 2016, representing Hinksey Park ward, and has spent four years as a cabinet member.
 She is a disability activist and research associate at Oxford University’s Centre for Criminology.

 Andrew Pakes was selected as the Labour candidate in Peterborough.
 Pakes is currently director of communications and research at Prospect union.
-He previously worked as a senior political advisor to the Labour Party between 2010 and 2013.
+He previously worked as a senior political adviser to the Labour Party between 2010 and 2013.

 Plymouth Moor View